suyingke2004/doge/QWEN.md

 *   Unit tests are located in the `tests/` directory.
 *   Use `pytest` to run the tests.
 *   Write tests for core functionalities, especially for tools and agent logic.
+*   Since you cannot interact with a browser directly, do not use manual browser testing.
+Instead, use headless browser testing or write more comprehensive integration tests.

 ## Future Development